skellis46/slipbox/seeing as exchange with the world.md

 _consider:_

-- #toread Dana Ballard and _embodiment level_ in robotics
+- taking a look at Dana Ballard and _embodiment level_ in robotics
 - [[conversation and understanding]]